mozillahispano/mozilla-hispano.org/wp-content/plugins/user-role-editor/readme.txt

 * Turkish: [Muhammed YILDIRIM](http://ben.muhammed.im);
 * Hebrew: [atar4u](http://atar4u.com)

+Information for translators: All translations are outdated a little and need update.

 Dear plugin User!
 If you wish to help me with this plugin translation I very appreciate it.
 Please send your language .po and .mo files to vladimir[at-sign]shinephp.com email.
 Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.